 - A request to add your response to your staff file.

 Why is this important?
 This way, you prevent only negative information about you from being in the file.
-And should your employer later decide to start a dismissal procedure, at least you have documented your side of the story.
+And should your employer later decide to start a dismissal procedure, you have at least documented your side of the story.

 A conversation with your employer can help